tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-05-05-remote-consulting.md

 ## Lack of Improv & People Context

 Lacking business context is one thing - but lacking people context is another.
 What is your point of contact working on?
 What are they worrying about?
 How are they feeling?

+I often find myself being surprisingly effective as a consultant prioritizing my work around the just-in-time priorities of my point of contact rather than adhering strictly to a pre-defined project roadmap.
+This allows for a more agile approach (an approach often not available to regular employees!).
+But this improv-thinking and improv-working relies on the in-between people context.

 I wrote before about the way that consultants operate at a [serendipity deficit](https://tomcritchlow.com/2019/11/18/yes-and/#the-serendipity-deficit-of-consultants--manufacturing-improv-sessions):